 So let's dive right in and begin with the general (app) settings.

-Here we have 3 groups, instrument, general and midi.
+Here we have 4 groups, sound, instrument, general and midi.

 Here you can adjust the handedness for string instruments like the guitar to left or right hand.
 The instrument display and all note values will update automatically.

 ScalePlay supports writing notes in letters, i.e. C, D, E, as well as using tone syllables, i.e. Do, Re, Mi.

 Some European countries like Germany do not use a note named B and call it H instead.
 This is due to the notion that hundreds of years ago the flat symbol (b) may have look to similar to B. Especially in early printing.
 H was substituted as a consequence.